 Another method intactivists use to dismiss the experiences of happily circumcised men is to accuse them all of having Stockholm syndrome.
 They'll say that any man who expresses gratitude that he was circumcised during infancy suffers from Stockholm syndrome, which they define as "a condition in which victims of abuse have positive feelings about their abuser(s)."

 Based on a 1973 six-day bank robbery hostage crisis in the capital city of Sweden, Stockholm syndrome has a very specific meaning.
 The term refers to a psychological coping mechanism that may seem counter-intuitive.
-A captive in a hostage situation - in order to deal with his fear - may subconsciously convince himself that his captors won't harm him if he's on their side.
+In order to deal with his fear, a captive in a hostage situation may subconsciously convince himself that his captors won't harm him if he's on their side.
 Thus he may experience feelings of sympathy and support for his captors.
-These feelings may continue after the hostage situation has ended and captive has been freed.
+These feelings may continue after the hostage situation has ended and the captive has been freed.

 The term "Stockholm syndrome" was coined by Nils Bejerot, a Swedish psychologist and criminologist.
 Psychiatrist Frank Ochberg defined the term for the F.B.I. and Scotland Yard.

 He explained: "This is a situation in which suddenly, out of the blue an otherwise normal person is held hostage by a criminal who has the power to kill them and, within a matter of hours, the hostage is treated like an infant and has a kind of regression to infantile emotions.